 The actual implementation of this set of standards has been fraught with lawsuits, protests, and political debates.
 To say that a move to completely restructure the American Schooling system has been divisive is an understatement.

-Presently, forty-two states, the District of Columbia, four territories, and the Department Defense Education Activity (DoDEA) have adopted the Common Core State Standards.
-Initially, its implementation in various states started out as quick, but it eventually lost momentum.
+However, presently, forty-two states, the District of Columbia, four territories, and the Department Defense Education Activity (DoDEA) have adopted the Common Core State Standards.
+Initially, its implementation in various states started quickly, but it eventually lost momentum.
 Also, a minimum of 12 states introduced legislation that prohibited its implementation.

-Many teachers were not used to teach using this standard, and students were not used to learning this way either.
-So the shift from a state standard to Common Core was a difficult one.
+Many teachers were not used to teach using these standards, and the students were not used to learning this way either.
+Therefore, the shift from a state standard to Common Core was a difficult one.

 Timeline of CCSS